shreyamrao/hello-world/README.md

 # hello-world
 practice repository

-I am a student learning how to use git!
+I am a student who just learned how to use git!
+This is very interesting.